Church of England Redress Scheme

 We will always aim to stay updated as to what’s going on in this area of the law, so we can talk you through your case and options.
 That’s why, although we don’t have all the details about this yet, you can still get in touch with us and we can provide tailored and specific legal advice.

-If you’re looking to claim compensation for abuse by someone within the Church of England of England, get in touch with our friendly and knowledgeable team today.
+If you are considering applying for compensation as part of the Church of England of England Redress Scheme, get in touch with our friendly and knowledgeable team today.

 References